OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide.md

 1. Enter a **Base Resource Name**, which the template uses to generate names for the other resources.
    * The `[Base Resource Name]` must be available.
 For example, if you select `contosocommunicator` as the base name, the name `contosocommunicator` must be available (not taken); otherwise, the deployment will fail with a Conflict error.
+   * Please make sure to limit the base resource name with maximum of 18 characters.
    * Remember the base resource name that you selected.
 We will need it later.

 1. Update the following fields in the template: